 The Company's financial instruments consist principally of cash and cash equivalents, investments in marketable securities, accounts receivable, accounts payable, accrued expenses and debt instruments.
-Other than for certain investments in auction rate securities and short-term corporate bonds (see Note 4), the fair value of the Company's cash equivalents and investments in marketable securities is determined based on quoted prices in active markets for identical assets or Level 1 inputs.
-Because of their short-term nature, short-term corporate bonds are not frequently traded.
-Although there are observable quotes for these securities, the markets are not considered active.
-Accordingly, the fair values of these investments are based on Level 2 inputs.
+Other than for certain investments in auction rate securities (see Note 4), the fair value of the Company's cash equivalents and investments in marketable securities is determined based on quoted prices in active markets for identical assets or Level 1 inputs.
 The Company recognizes transfers between Levels 1 through 3 of the fair value hierarchy at the beginning of the reporting period.
 The Company believes that the carrying values of all other financial instruments approximate their current fair values due to their nature and respective durations.